 Because Maria's tends to cater more to families, retirees, and neighborhood regulars, don't expect much in the way of upscale Italian (or Greek) items here; instead, the menu offers a number of familiar Italian-American dishes, with an emphasis on red sauce.
 The food, however, is better than your basic Italian-American spot, perhaps due in part to their decades-old existence.
-One appetizer that is a real standout is a huge portion of tender fried calamari that comes with a side of minced banana peppers mixed with hot red peppers, while garlic bread, shrimp cocktail, shrimp scampi, and baked clams are other popular choices here.
+One appetizer that is a real standout is a huge portion of tender fried calamari that comes with a side of minced banana peppers mixed with hot red peppers, while garlic bread, shrimp cocktail, shrimp scampi, baked clams, and a towering antipasto with tuna are other popular choices here.
 The appetizer list has quite a bit of seafood, and this extends to the main part of the menu, with some of the best items at Maria's being dishes that contain fresh scrod, haddock, clams, etc. (the baked seafood here is particularly good).
-For landlubbers, the pasta and meat dishes are hearty and substantial, with the former including an excellent lasagna with lots of cheese and their excellent red sauce, and the latter including a few sausage dishes such as a sausage cacciatore with sweet Italian sausage, onions, peppers, and mushrooms, all in a mix of wine and red sauce.
+For landlubbers, the pasta and meat dishes are hearty and substantial, with the former including an excellent lasagna with lots of cheese, a similarly cheesy manicotti which isn't seen on too many menus anymore, a baked ziti with lots of cheese, and a warm and comforting stuffed shells dish, and the latter including a plate of house-made meatballs and a few sausage dishes such as a sausage cacciatore with sweet Italian sausage, onions, peppers, and mushrooms, all in a mix of wine and red sauce.
 A large New York sirloin can also be ordered here--and it is well under $20--as well as pork chops that are also a steal.
-All the familiar chicken and veal dishes are available at Maria's, of course (marsala, parmigiana, cacciatore), and a traditional thin-crust Neapolitan pizza is also offered.
+All the familiar chicken and veal dishes are available at Maria's, including a gut-busting chicken parmigiana that is covered in golden-brown cheese and red sauce, an unusual steak marsala that is good enough to make you forget about the more common chicken marsala, and a hearty veal saltimbocca that is loaded with prosciutto and mushrooms, while a Neapolitan-style pizza is also offered, though it's a bit thicker than what you might expect and the dough has a nice chew to it, almost like a deep-dish pizza without actually being that style of pie.
 Among the Greek items are a terrific Greek salad with plenty of feta cheese, a lamb shish-kabob plate marinated in savory herbs, a chicken and scallop dish with feta and veggies in a white wine sauce, and large shrimp stuffed with feta and baked in a light red sauce.
 For those who aren't looking for a full meal, Maria's has several types of grinders, and for those with kids, a children's menu is available.
-The beer list here is limited, though there are a decent number of wines on hand.
-Desserts are a mix of Italian and Greek, with spumoni and cannoli sharing the menu with baklava.
+The beer list here is limited, though there are a decent number of wines on hand and several Italian liqueur, including Campari, Sambuca, and Frangelico.
+Desserts are a mix of Italian and Greek, with spumoni, tiramisu, and cannoli sharing the menu with baklava.